RezaRahimi2/CodeChallenges/README.md

 #### Methods
 SetPlayerNumber(int number): This method sets the number of players in the game.
 SetNumberOfChips(int number): This method sets the number of chips each player has.
 SetPlayerBotSetter(List<bool> botSetter): This method sets which players are AI.
-The botSetter parameter is a list of boolean values, where true indicates an AI player and false indicates a human player.
+The bot Setter parameter is a list of boolean values, where true indicates an AI player and false indicates a human player.

 ### GameViewManager
 The GameViewManager class is a key component of the game's architecture.
 It serves as the central hub for managing the visual representation of the game's state and orchestrating interactions between different visual elements.